MINTIVO

 Many organisations now consider utilising VAPT as best practice for their IT infrastructure.
 By combining the two methods, it helps a business in the following ways:

-- Both automated and human checking helps avoid anomalies and false positives
+• Both automated and human checking help avoid anomalies and false positives

 Why do you need Penetration Testing and Vulnerability Assessments?